Greeks (finance): Ultima

 Ultima measures the sensitivity of the option vomma with respect to change in volatility.

 Ultima has also been referred to as DvommaDvol.
 Ultima is a third-order derivative of the option value to volatility.

+Parmicharma

+Parmicharma measures the rate of change of charm over the passage of time.

+Parmicharma has also been referred to as DcharmDtime.
+Parmicharma is a third-order derivative of the option value, twice to time and once to underlying asset price.
+In order to better maintain a delta-hedge portfolio as time passes, the trader may hedge charm in addition to their current delta position.
+Parmicharma can be a useful sensitivity to monitor when maintaining such a charm-hedged portfolio as parmicharma will help the trader anticipate changes to the effectiveness of the hedge as time passes.

+Goudachouda

+Goudachouda measures the rate of change of charm with respect to the underlying spot price.

+Goudachouda has also been referred to as DcharmDspot.
+Goudachouda is a third-order derivative of the option value, twice with respect to the underlying asset price and once with respect to time.
+Traders may monitor goudachouda to understand how charm and delta decay respond to movements in the underlying and to anticipate shifts in hedge effectiveness as prices evolve.

 Greeks for multi-asset options

 If the value of a derivative is dependent on two or more underlyings, its Greeks are extended to include the cross-effects between the underlyings.

 Correlation delta measures the sensitivity of the derivative's value to a change in the correlation between the underlyings.
 It is also commonly known as cega.

 Cross gamma measures the rate of change of delta in one underlying to a change in the level of another underlying.

 Cross vanna measures the rate of change of vega in one underlying due to a change in the level of another underlying.
 Equivalently, it measures the rate of change of delta in the second underlying due to a change in the volatility of the first underlying.

 Cross volga measures the rate of change of vega in one underlying to a change in the volatility of another underlying.